Big data approach to Kazhdan-Lusztig polynomials: Density B: Number of KL polynomials

 \begin{Remark} Note that we lose almost all larger KL polynomials when focusing on the first row; see the final plot in \autoref{S:Density}.
 However, the maximal value in this final plot is $44$ and appears in the first row with the second entry being the permutation

-which is index $4265$.
+which has column index $4265$.
 The same value appears in two other rows and the same column.
 This is true in general: $\KL{1}{w}$ evaluated at $\vpar=1$ is always larger than $\KL{v}{w}$ evaluated at $\vpar=1$, for all $v,w\in\sym$, see (c) in \autoref{S:Notation}. \end{Remark}

 We stress that there is a huge difference between the sets of KL polynomials and the multisets.
 So, the first questions we ask are:

 \begin{enumerate}[label=(\thesection.\roman*)]

 \item What is the asymptotic behavior $\sank\to\infty$ of